 - Secure your connection: If multiple people are using your Wi-Fi connection, this can slow it down.
 You can limit this in the router settings and make sure you have a secure password, so no-one outside your household can guess it and piggy-back on your connection

-- Check your device: Some mobile applications and computer programs could be running in the background of your devices.
+- Check your device: Some mobile apps and computer programs could be running in the background of your devices.
 Close any software and browser tabs you’re not using, to ensure they’re not hogging the internet

 - Plug in with a cable: Although not ideal when you want a wireless broadband connection, you could try connecting your laptop or desktop computer to your router with an Ethernet cable.
 This will give you a temporary internet connection while you investigate other ways to speed up your broadband

 If the quick fixes haven’t helped to improve your internet speed, there are some other things you should think about.

 Your broadband package is too slow

 Depending on your household and usage, you could consider upgrading to a faster broadband package.

 For example, if you live in a larger household, you’re connecting to the internet on multiple devices, or you’re a heavy user, you should look at packages with speeds of 35Mbps or faster.
 You could even check out ultrafast broadband, which typically uses fibre-optic cables to deliver speeds of more than 300Mbps

 As well as placing your router in as central and high a location as possible, you should also make sure it’s clear of any electrical items and large obstructions, such as walls or furniture.
 We’ve even heard that fairy lights negatively impact Wi-Fi speeds - so make sure you don’t put your tree anywhere near the router!

 If the router has an aerial, make sure it’s turned vertically and not horizontally.
 And if it has two or more antennas, point them in different directions.